TineoC/contributor-site/content/en/community/awards/2025/index.md

 #### Cluster Lifecycle

 *Bing Hongtao, [@HirazawaUi](https://github.com/HirazawaUi)*
 HirazawaUi has excelled at being a new kubeadm contributor for SIG Cluster Lifecycle.
-HirazawaUi climbed the contributor ladder of being first a reviewer and then an approver very fast,while actively reviewing new PRs and participating in important discussions.
+HirazawaUi climbed the contributor ladder of being first a reviewer and then an approver very fast, while actively reviewing new PRs and participating in important discussions.

 *Takuma Shibuya, [@sivchari](https://github.com/sivchari)*
-We are happy to use this opportunity to recognize Takuma for being always available to help and for the impact he made in the Cluster API project
+We are happy to use this opportunity to recognize Takuma for being always available to help and for the impact he made in the Cluster API project.

 #### Contributor Experience

 *Arpit Agrawal, [@Hii-Arpit](https://github.com/Hii-Arpit)*
 Arpit has been meaningfully contributing to the Contributor Comms team for years now.
 This year, he has particularly stepped up to explore running his own video project.
-He's created a variety of types of content and built on what he's learned to help others by presenting the New ContributorOrientation content at local community events.
-Thank you,Arpit, for your contributions to the community!
+He's created a variety of types of content and built on what he's learned to help others by presenting the New Contributor Orientation content at local community events.
+Thank you, Arpit, for your contributions to the community!

 *Sayak Mukhopadhyay, [@SayakMukhopadhyay](https://github.com/SayakMukhopadhyay)*
 For driving the long-overdue Hugo/Docsy upgrade on the Kubernetes contributor site and fixing local website previews to improve the contributor workflow.